- What We Do

 Defended an international custom software developer against litigation brought by a disgruntled New York customer, seeking damages of nearly $2 million.
 By pinpointing critical path delays and scope of work enlargements caused by the customer, forced a settlement resulting in a payment by the customer to the developer.

-Secured favorable settlement for major beverages retailer in false advertising class action.
+Secured favorable settlement for major beverages retailer.

 - Obtained a jury verdict in New York State Court after a three day trial awarding a full real estate brokerage commission to a commercial real estate broker